philiptn/mkv-auto/README.md

 sudo docker compose up -d
 ````

 The service will now process any files from the input folder automatically and place them in the output folder.

+**NOTE: ALL files from the input folder will be MOVED to TEMP before starting, not copied.
+If you are processing many large files at once, make sure that you have enough TEMP storage capacity.**

 To see the progress/logs of the service, this can be viewed using `sudo docker logs mkv-auto-service` or by inspecting the `mkv-auto-service/logs/mkv-auto.log` file manually.

 Tip: If you want to continuously monitor the progress of mkv-auto-service you can easily do this by adding this to your `~/.bash_aliases` file (create it if you do not already have it).